 Different fishing techniques require specific knots and lures.
 For example, if you’re using a finesse technique like drop-shotting, a small and subtle lure paired with a knot that allows for natural movements, such as the Palomar Knot, would be appropriate.
 Research and understand the knots and lures commonly used for your preferred fishing technique.

 The species you’re targeting will dictate the type of lure and knot you should use.
-Research the feeding habits, preferred baitfish, and behavior patterns of your target species.
+Research the feeding habits, preferred baitfish, and behaviour patterns of your target species.
 Choose a lure that closely resembles their natural prey and select a knot that provides the necessary strength for landing that species.

 Consider the prevailing fishing conditions, including water clarity, depth, and weather.
-In murky water, lures with vibrant colors or noise-producing features like rattles may be more effective.
+In murky water, lures with vibrant colours or noise-producing features like rattles may be more effective.
 For windy conditions, a knot like the Snell Knot offers improved hook-setting power.
 Adapt your choices to suit the specific conditions you’re facing.

-Don’t be afraid to experiment with a different knot and lure combinations.
+Don’t be afraid to experiment with different knot and lure combinations.
 While fishing can be erratic, try different knots and lures to determine which combinations are most effective for your fishing style and local fishing spots.
 Keep a record of your successes and failures to learn from your experiences.